 The repository is a tree structure composed of folders and resources.
 The root contains folders for the sample data installed with the server.
-The tree contains the folders for organizing reporting resources, and folders for certain features of the server.
+The root of the repository tree structure is accessible only to the system admin logged in as superuser.
+The tree contains the folders for each organization's reporting resources, and folders for certain features of the server.

-Figure 1-1 Root of the Repository Showing Default Folders
+Figure 1: Root of the Repository Showing Default Folders

-In general, we recommend that you avoid placing resources directly in the root.
+In general, we recommend that you avoid placing resources directly in the root or organization folder.
 Instead, use folders for various resource types, as in the sample data.
-The Themes folder contains files that control the look and feel of the user interface, as described in Chapter 6, "Themes," on page 93.
+The Themes folder contains files that control the look and feel of the user interface, as described in Themes.